 Choose a value from f/11 to f/16.
-Smaller aperture values, from f/16 to f/22 or more depending on the lens you are using can cause diffraction effects and your image will look less sharp.
+Smaller aperture values, from f/16 to f/22 or more depending on the lens for landscape you are using can cause diffraction effects and your image will look less sharp.
 So be careful.

 You’ll need a tripod for this type of technique.

 You can read more on my recent article How to Take Long Exposure Photos

 A cloudy sky is the landscape photographer’s dream.

 Clouds (especially low clouds) create a dramatic effect in the sky.